 - While small amounts of soy protein are not concerning, significant amounts of soy consumption — due to the phytoestrogens — has the potential to reduce testosterone levels and interfere with fertility.
 Note, this only appears to occur if you consume daily amounts of soy in excess of 50-60 grams (about 2 scoops of soy protein powder) but is still a risk.

-How to Choose the Best Vegan Protein Powder: 5 Things To Look For
+Choose the Best Vegan Protein Powder: 5 Things To Look For

 Here's a checklist that will make it easier to scan through the ingredients and make the right selection for you: